-The expression ‘wiliness of the wild’ (a direct opposite of Naiveté) refers to the cunningness inherent to human species (arising from the genetically-inherited instinctual passions) in particular, as well as the animal species 1 in general.
+The expression ‘wiliness of the wild’ (a direct opposite of Naiveté and thus Spontaneity) refers to the cunningness naturally inherent to human species (arising from the genetically-inherited instinctual passions) in particular, as well as the animal species 1 in general.
 The word ‘wily’ has the following as its synonyms:

 - crafty, cunning, artful, sly, scheming, calculating, guileful, disingenuous, devious, Machiavellian; deceitful, deceptive, Janus-faced, dishonest, cheating, double-dealing